plugdata-team/plugdata/Resources/pddp/vanilla/text-search.md

 - text
 - text sequence
 arguments:
-- description: 'text name if no flags are given (default: none).'
+- description: 'text name if no flags are given default:: none
+.'
   type: symbol
 - description: search field number optionally preceded by '>'. '>=', '<', '<=', or
     'near'.